Lightprotocol/light-protocol/js/stateless.js/README.md

   or manually build the cli (`pnpm run build` in ./cli) before running `./cli/test_bin/run test-validator`

-### Other side notes
+### Other

-1. This is unsafe.
-On-chain we don't verify the validity of the ZKP yet, nor do we validate tree roots.
-2. this is also what allows us to make up input-utxos with random leafIndices/blindings and root indices for emit-event:transfer
+On-chain we don't verify the ZKP yet, nor do we check tree roots. therefore we can make up input-utxos with random leafIndices/blindings and root indices for emit-event:transfer